mosip/documentation/README.md

 (For more details on release 1.1 and older releases you can look at our [release documentation](https://docs.mosip.io/platform/mosip-releases))

 ### Next Release
-Our next release 1.2 will be tentatively available in October 2020.
+Our next release 1.2 is a long term support release which will be tentatively available in Q4 of 2020.
 The features for the same will be published at [Release 1.2.0 Features](https://docs.mosip.io/platform/mosip-releases/release-notes-1.1.0/release-notes-1.2.0-features) soon.

 ---